jdmaras/dotnet-pet-hotel-assign/README.md

 ### Pet Owner API
 `/api/petowners` is the base URL for the Pet Owner API

 `GET /api/petowners/` should return a list of pet owner objects.
 A Pet Owner should have a read-only `petCount` field that contains the number of pets that belong to the pet owner.
+DONE

 `GET /api/pets/:id` should return the `PetOwner` object with the given id.